 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.41 minutes getting to work every day.

-Being a small city, Colstrip does not have a public transit system used by locals to get to and from work.
+Colstrip is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Colstrip citizens is a little higher than the average for US cities and towns: 24.69% of adults in Colstrip have at least a bachelor's degree.
+The citizens of Colstrip are slightly better educated than the national average of 21.84% for all cities and towns, with 24.69% of adults in Colstrip having a bachelor's degree or advanced degree.

 The per capita income in Colstrip in 2022 was $40,380, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $161,520 for a family of four.
 However, Colstrip contains both very wealthy and poor people as well.